opea-project/GenAIExamples/comps/dataprep/redis/README.md

 # Dataprep Microservice with Redis

+We have provided dataprep microservice for multimodal data input (e.g., text and image) [here](multimodal_langchain/README.md).

-For dataprep microservice, we provide two frameworks: `Langchain` and `LlamaIndex`.
+For dataprep microservice for text input, we provide here two frameworks: `Langchain` and `LlamaIndex`.
 We also provide `Langchain_ray` which uses ray to parallel the data prep for multi-file performance improvement(observed 5x - 15x speedup by processing 1000 files/links.).

 We organized these two folders in the same way, so you can use either framework for dataprep microservice with the following constructions.